LogicGateTech/front-end/README.md

 ## Setup

 You will need to install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm) on your computer in order to run the project.
+Please download the latest version of Node.js v16.
+This will **not** be the default version!

+Enter in your terminal: `node -v` which should print `v16.xx.x`

 After installing the Angular CLI (instructions below) run `ng --version` to see which node version you need to run the project.
 If you are unsure what version of Node.js runs on your system, run `node -v` in a terminal window.